TIGRLab/SCanD_project/README.md

 ```
 ## edit fmap files

-In some cases dcm2niix to convertion fails to add "IntendedFor in the fmap files and so before moving to run the pipelines, we need to edit fmap file in the bids folder and add "intebndedFor".
+In some cases dcm2niix to convertion fails to add "IntendedFor in the fmap files which cause errors in fmriprep_func step.Therefore,  we need to edit fmap file in the bids folder and add "intendedFor"s.
 In order to edit these file we need to run a python code.
-Before running the code below, please

 ``sh
 #First load a python module